kineticstoolkit/kineticstoolkit_doc/src/python_conditions.md

 ```

 This code does nothing, because the condition evaluated to `False`.
-In this case, it would be interesting to have another code block that would be executed if the condition was `False`.
-This is done using the `else` keyword:
+To get both a code block that executes if a condition is met, and another code block that executes if the condition is not met, we use the `else` keyword:

 ```{code-cell}
 WORLD_RECORD = 240